 Rocket's first costume is a full bodysuit and a jacket covered her from head-to-toe but the bodysuit had a cleavage cutout, to Icon's vague disapproval.
 Her second costume, which Icon designed, eschewed this.

 Taken to its extreme in Transmetropolitan #24.
 Channon Yarrow(an ex-stripper) wears a backless, strapless dress with an Impossibly-Low Neckline, sides slit to the hips, thigh-to-knee diagonal hemlines(opposing angles front and back), armpit length gloves, and no less than ten triangular windows; three on the outside of each glove, one on each side of her waist, one exposing her bellybutton, and one fully exposing her left nipple.
-For Bonus Points, she wears the triangle of fabric as a necklace.
+She wears the triangle of fabric as a necklace.